 And today is the tutorial on quilting this creation, along with how to stitch the cherries, and bury thread tales.

-Guided by Angela Walter's Shape by Shape book, I wanted to showcase nice quilting in this four patch area.
+Guided by Angela Walter's Shape by Shape (affiliate link) book, I wanted to showcase nice quilting in this four patch area.
 I started the design by dividing each edge in half and connecting those points with arcs, then echoing them and adding a ladder fill to complete the main part.
 Lime wedges and cherries complete the rest.

 To quilt this design, I used 5" and 3" circles for the arcs,

 after marking the edge center points, using washout and chalk markers.

 Marked before quilting each section, and removed with a spritz of water after quilting each section, I've had no residual problems.